-Students want to know new words and expressions, but it's important to first teach the basics.
+Students want to know new words and expressions, but it's important to first teach them the basics.

-Because I'm cold-nature, life in Canada was harsh.
+Because I'm cold-natured, life in Canada was harsh.

-Because I'm hot-nature, life in Texas was extremely harsh!
+Because I'm hot-natured, life in Texas was extremely harsh!

 You really don't have to feel sorry.